rajashekarusa/MDTest/Documentation/OfficeDevPnP.Core.Pages.ClientSideWebPart.md

 ## Constructors
 |**Name**|**Description**|
 |:-----|:-----|
 | [ClientSideWebPart()](OfficeDevPnP.Core.Pages.ClientSideWebPart.ctor1.md) |  This class is used to instantiate controls of type 3 (= client side web parts).
-Using this class you can instantiate a control and add it on a OfficeDevPnP.Core.Pages.ClientSidePage .
+Using this class you can instantiate a control and add it on a T:OfficeDevPnP.Core.Pages.ClientSidePage.
 | [ClientSideWebPart(ClientSideComponent)](OfficeDevPnP.Core.Pages.ClientSideWebPart.ctor2.md) |  This class is used to instantiate controls of type 3 (= client side web parts).
-Using this class you can instantiate a control and add it on a OfficeDevPnP.Core.Pages.ClientSidePage .
+Using this class you can instantiate a control and add it on a T:OfficeDevPnP.Core.Pages.ClientSidePage.
 ## Properties
 |**Name**|**Description**|
 |:-----|:-----|